waxdred/GoHotReload/README.md

 - [Signals](#Signals)

 ## Prerequisite
-Before using GoHotReload, you need to configure the config.json file.
+Make sure you have Go installed on your machine.
+You can download it from the official Go website: https://golang.org/dl Before using GoHotReload, you need to configure the config.json file.
 This file contains the information about the programs you want to monitor and restart.
 Each program is defined by the following properties:
 - ```path```: The path to the directory where the program is located.
 Default value is ./.
 - ```executable```: The name of the executable file of the program.